Willy Braque

 Willy Braque (born Guy Francisque Peyraud, 28 June 1933 – 26 May 2022) was a French actor, director, producer and writer.
-He was perhaps best known for his roles in Jean Rollin classics Les Démoniaques (The Demoniaques) and Lévres de Sang (Lips of Blood) Braque also appeared in Rollin's more erotic films, such as Jeunes Filles Impudiques (Shameless Young Schoolgirls) and Tout le Monde il en a Deux.
+He was perhaps best known for his roles in Jean Rollin classics Les démoniaques (The Demoniaques) and Lèvres de sang (Lips of Blood) Braque also appeared in Rollin's more erotic films, such as Jeunes Filles Impudiques (Shameless Young Schoolgirls) and Tout le Monde il en a Deux.
 He worked with directors including Jess Franco, José Bénazéraf, Robert Hossein, Jean-Pierre Mocky and Lasse Braun.